 Where to watch March Madness

 At this steampunk-jigged watering hole, superlative gastropub plates and remarkably well-balanced drinks help carry a motif that might otherwise seem forced.
 A favorite of the sports crowd, seven screens are ready to screen every game, with seven-buck drafts and nine-buck house picklebacks on offer to slosh the viewers.
-Big spenders can opt for a VIP booth (starting at $50) with a private flat-screen and two in-table beer taps; call for reservations.

 This wood-paneled Union Square sports bar serves contemporary American food in party-ready digs.
 With sports viewing regularly packing the space, it's no surprise that all screens will be tuned into basketball during March Madness.
 During NCAA games, the bar will offer up a cooler special that comes with 24 cans of beer ($120), as well as a bottle of Fireball for an extra $100.